MSmaili/renym/docs/safety.md

 # Safety Overview

-RNM is designed to perform bulk rename operations safely.
+Renym is designed to perform bulk rename operations safely.
 Safety is achieved through previewing, scoped execution, local history, and undo support.

 This page describes how these features work together.